inet-framework/inet/showcases/general/scenarioScripting/doc/index.rst

    :scale: 100%
    :align: center

-We can clearly see for example that ``destinationNode`` was indeed shut down for two seconds between ``t=6.0s`` and ``t=8.0s``, and that ``sourceNode0`` truly crashed at ``t=10.0s``.
+We can clearly see, for example, that ``destinationNode`` was indeed shut down for two seconds between ``t=6.0s`` and ``t=8.0s``, and that ``sourceNode0`` truly crashed at ``t=10.0s``.